Grants for Non-Capital Historic Preservation Projects

 - Projects which explore topics that are poorly documented in MHT site files, or which develop historic contexts, will be strong contenders for grant funding.

 Applications for projects that address these priorities will receive special consideration in the application ranking process.
+MHT anticipates continuing this focus for the FY2019 grant cycle.

 Applicants are strongly encouraged to contact MHT staff prior to application submission to discuss project eligibility and the proposed scope of work.